danieljcave/inphysical-plans/README.md

 </details>

 ### Django Admin
 To manage all of the content on the website a user has Admin privileges called superuser.
-This allows the superuser to administer the site and can use the admin panel to easily manage users and content.
+This allows the superuser to administer the site and use the admin panel to easily manage users and content.
 This can delete updates and create any and all posts.
 This is used for any unwanted content posts or trolling.

 ![Admin](/readME-assets/features/admin.png)